Say Cheese! Taking a Look at Passport Photo Requirements

 Attire

-In your passport photo, you need to wear the type of clothing you wear on a daily basis.
+In your passport photo, you need to wear the type of clothing you wear daily.
 There are more specific regulations about your attire from the neck up, though:

 Headwear

 For the most part, you can’t wear a hat or headwear.
 There are two exceptions to this rule.
 If you wear a head covering as a custom of a recognized religion, it is permitted in your photo.
-However, you need to include a signed statement in your passport application explaining this.
+However, you must include a signed statement explaining this in your passport application.

-You can also wear a head covering if you need to wear it on a daily basis for medical purposes.
+You can also wear a head covering if you need to wear it daily for medical purposes.
 In this case, you need a signed note from a doctor explaining this in your application.

-Even if you wear a head covering for one of these reasons, it can’t obscure your face.
-It needs to show your full face clearly and it can’t cast shadows on your face.
+It can’t obscure your face even if you wear a head covering for one of these reasons.
+It needs to show your full face clearly and can’t cast shadows on your face.

 Glasses